mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_webhooks.md

 **Why?**
 - Authenticates the OAuth flow and secures webhook verification.
 - Prepares for webhook registration and event processing.
+- Excludes Spaces variables (introduced in Chapter 6).

 ### Step 2: Update Project Structure
-The project structure builds on Chapters 1–3, including `shared/session.py` for session-based UUID retrieval:
+The project structure builds on Chapters 1–3:
 ```
 .
 ├── app.py